Socratica-Org/toolbox/content/demo-days.md

 **Believe your work stands on its own** without needing to rely on clichés or big claims to try and sell it.
 Go into the nerdy details of your work.
 Show the passion, the cool/uncool details that you sweated over. **Show exactly what you know.**

 > Also relevant, but more related to co-working session, [how to hold great demos](getting-started#how-to-hold-great-demos)

+### Tips for helping someone improve their presentation:

+- Presenters have spent hundreds of hours on their projects, so to them it’s easy for them to miss obviously confusing parts or boring parts of their presentation.
+As a neutral observer, you're in the perfect place to find these places and let them know!
+The goal is to make the presentation as engaging as possible to an audience who has never heard about their story.
+So look for parts of their presentation that make you confused or bored when they rehearse their demo for you, make sure to note this down and let them know.
+- Encourage the presenter to find a coherent narrative about their project.
+For example, a series of drawings could be presented as a story of one's journey through life, with each drawing being a stopping point.
+- As a presenter, it's easy to get attached to every paragraph and every slide.
+As an outside observer, don’t be hesitant to suggest removing the parts that are less strong in your eyes.
+Cut the fat!
+- Encourage the presenter to perform their presentation as naturally as they can, without writing and memorizing a strict script.
+If they must, encourage them to put high level bullet points of what they want to say for each slide on cue cards.
+Presenters who think they need pages and pages of flashcards often will realize they don’t!
+This is because they are presenting their own story and projects, for which they already know the ins and outs of.

 ### Past presentation demos